JonaBenja/appliedtm/README.md

 * `en-wikipedia-org_20170702T222036.txt`
 * `fitfortravel-nhs-uk_20160812T165007.txt`

-### Code
-The code for this project will be added in the future.

 ### Data
 This folder contains the data used for training and testing the system during development.
 For measuring results, the system will be tested on an unseen test set.